 Shareholders of Record.
 If your shares are registered directly in your name with Glacier's transfer agent, American Stock Transfer & Trust Co, LLC, you are considered the shareholder of record with respect to those shares, and you have the right to grant your voting proxy directly to Glacier.
 We have enclosed a proxy card for you to use.
-You also may vote in person (by means of remote communication) at the Annual Meeting as described in the section entitled "Voting in Person at the Annual Meeting."
+You also may vote in person at the Annual Meeting as described in the section entitled "Voting in Person at the Annual Meeting."

 Shares represented by properly executed proxies that are received prior to the deadline for submitting proxies and that are not revoked will be voted in accordance with the instructions indicated on the proxies.
-If no instructions are indicated, the persons named in the proxy will vote the shares represented by the proxy (i) FOR the director nominees listed in this Proxy Statement, (ii) FOR the Common Stock Amendment; (iii) FOR the advisory (non-binding) resolution to approve the compensation of our Named Executive Officers, and (iv) FOR ratification of the appointment of BKD, LLP as our independent registered public accounting firm.
+If no instructions are indicated, the persons named in the proxy will vote the shares represented by the proxy (i) FOR the director nominees listed in this Proxy Statement, (ii) FOR the advisory (non-binding) resolution to approve the compensation of our Named Executive Officers, (iii) for ONE YEAR for the frequency of future advisory (non-binding) votes to approve the compensation of our Named Executive Officers, and (iv) FOR ratification of the appointment of FORVIS, LLP as our independent registered public accounting firm.

 Beneficial Owners.
-If your shares are held in a stock brokerage account or by a bank or other nominee (including shares held for your account in the Company's Profit Sharing and 401(k) Plan ("401(k) Plan"), you are considered the beneficial owner of the shares, and these proxy materials are being forwarded to you by your broker, other nominee, or the trustee for the 401(k) Plan.
+If your shares are held in a stock brokerage account or by a bank or other nominee (including shares held for your account in the Company's Profit Sharing and 401(k) Plan ("401(k) Plan")), you are considered the beneficial owner of the shares, and these proxy materials are being forwarded to you by your broker, other nominee, or the trustee for the 401(k) Plan.
 As the beneficial owner, you have the right to direct your broker, other nominee or the trustee on how to vote.
 You are being provided with a voting instruction form to use in directing how your shares are to be voted.
-Beneficial owners (other than participants in the 401(k) Plan) generally are also permitted to vote in person (by means of remote communication) as described in the section entitled "Voting in Person at the Annual Meeting."
+Beneficial owners (other than participants in the 401(k) Plan) generally are also permitted to vote in person as described in the section entitled "Voting in Person at the Annual Meeting."

-Under the rules of the New York Stock Exchange (the "NYSE") governing voting by brokers, brokers may vote on behalf of their customers without voting instructions or other customer authorization only on routine meeting proposals.
+Under the rules of the NYSE governing voting by brokers, brokers may vote on behalf of their customers without voting instructions or other customer authorization only on routine meeting proposals.
 Brokers cannot vote on behalf of beneficial owners on non-routine proposals (defined as "broker non-votes") unless the beneficial owner provides voting instructions.
 Generally, broker non-votes occur with respect to a particular proposal because (i) the broker has not received voting instructions from the beneficial owner and (ii) the broker lacks discretionary voting power to vote such shares.

-If your shares are held in a brokerage account and you do not submit voting instructions to your broker, your broker may vote your shares at this meeting only on the Common Stock Amendment and ratification of the appointment of the independent registered public accounting firm, which are routine proposals under the NYSE's rules.
-If no instructions are given with respect to the other two proposals, your broker cannot vote your shares on those proposals.
+If your shares are held in a brokerage account and you do not submit voting instructions to your broker, your broker may vote your shares at this meeting only on the ratification of the appointment of the independent registered public accounting firm, which is a routine proposal under the NYSE's rules.
+If no instructions are given with respect to the other three proposals, your broker cannot vote your shares on those proposals.